Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Empirical evidence of the impact of imputation on algorithmic fairness

-\paragraph{Group MICE Missing.} Encoding missingness has been shown to improve performance when the patterns of missingness are informative~\cite{groenwold2020informative, lipton2016directly, saar2007handling, sperrin2020missing}.
-As clinical missingness can contain informative patterns~\cite{jeanselme2022deep, lipton2016directly}, we concatenate missingness indicators to the imputed data from Group MICE (Appendix~\ref{annex:synthetic} explores the concatenation of missingness indicators with the other strategies).
+\paragraph{MICE Missing.} Encoding missingness has been shown to improve performance when the patterns of missingness are informative~\cite{groenwold2020informative, lipton2016directly, saar2007handling, sperrin2020missing}.
+As clinical missingness can contain informative patterns~\cite{jeanselme2022deep, lipton2016directly}, we concatenate missingness indicators to the imputed data.
+Applying such an approach to the output of MICE yields the population variant (MICE Miss), while applying it to the output of Group MICE yields the group-specific variant (Group MICE Miss).